 Almost two years ago, I wrote a post called “The Interconnected Church“.
 In that post, I compared the church as we see it in the New Testament to blogging communities.
 Instead of having isolated groups of people, we see much more interaction and interconnection.
 I still think this is a good analogy.
 What do you think?

-There is a list of blogs that I frequent on the right side of this web page.
+There is a list of blogs that I frequent on the right side of this web page (now on the left).
 If I go to most of those blogs, they will also include a list of blogs that the author visits regularly.
 If you navigate through those links, you will find other lists of blogs.
 And the cycle continues indefinitely… well, not indefinitely, but for many, many links.

-There are a few people who frequent my blog.
+There are a few people (a few more now) who frequent my blog.
 They interact with me through comments.
 I occasionally visit other blogs and interact with them through comments.

 Could it be that this is a metaphor for the church in the New Testament?

 Consider a believer in the New Testament.
 Let’s call him Joe.
 Joe knows several other believers.
 He interacts with them through normal relationships: family relationships, neighborhood relationships, work relationships, civic relationships, etc. Since these people are believers, they also gather regularly.
 Now, they may not all gather together at the same time.
 Perhaps some gather regularly at Joe’s house.
 Others gather regularly at Sally’s house.
 Joe occasionally meets with those at Sally’s house because he knows most of the people there.
 Also gathering at Sally’s house is the Smith family.
 They do not gather with the people at Joe’s house regularly, because the Smith family does not know them well.
 However, since they love Joe, and want to interact with him more, they will meet at his house on occasion.
 Meanwhile, once in a while, Joe will meet with another group with the Smith family.
 In this way, the interconnectivity is strengthened and grows.